Skip to Content

 As a result, the ideal compost moisture content must strike a balance between providing the microorganisms with the moisture to function and ensuring sufficient oxygen flow to maintain aerobic conditions.

-In general, a moisture content of 40 to 65 percent is recommended for composting.
-Microbial activity ceases to exist at a moisture content of 15% or less.
+Generally, a 40 to 65 percent moisture content is recommended for composting.
+Microbial activity ceases at a moisture content of 15% or less.

 If you squeeze a handful, a single drop should be able to be pressed out.